Chern-Simons functional, singular instantons, and the four-dimensional clasp number: Introduction

 \subsection{Acknowledgments}

 The authors thank Peter Kronheimer and Tom Mrowka for steering attention to the problem answered by Theorem \ref{thm:clasp}, and for suggesting the potential utility of using connected sums of $7_4$, and more generally double twist knots.
-The authors also thank Charles Livingston and Brendan Owens for helpful correspondences.
+The authors also thank Charles Livingston and Brendan Owens for helpful correspondences and the anonymous referee for helpful comments and suggestions on earlier versions of the paper.